I AM MAINTAINING THIS PAGE TO PROVIDE INFORMATION TO MY CONSTITUENTS IN ARUNDEL & SOUTH DOWNS.

 Hurstpierpoint Health Centre

-Vaccinations are taking place in Haywards Heath at Perrymount Hall, Perrymount Road (used to be Claire Hall).
+Vaccination clinics are in Haywards Heath at Clair Hall, Perrymount Road.

 Woodlawn Surgery, Partridge Green

-Part of a PCN (Primary Care Network) with Steyning, Storrington and Billingshurst, with The Glebe and Henfield Medical Centre selected as vaccination sites for the PCN.
+Part of a PCN (Primary Care Network) with Steyning, Storrington and Billingshurst, with The Glebe and Henfield Medical Centre (please see details above) selected as vaccination sites for the PCN.

 Vaccinations are taking place at either Pulborough Medical Group or Riverbank Medical Centre.